 Each branded scene is pre-formatted to represent your brand.
 But on a video-by-video basis, you can make changes to the branding of any scene, including changing the pre-selected colors.

 Once a scene has been added to your video, click the scene text in the Smart Editor to change the colors.
-Click a color below the scene preview to change it.
+Click a color or color combo below the scene preview to change it.

 Smart Editor is the quickest way to edit any video.
 It collects the important elements of your video into one simple interface, so you can just plug in your message, tweak the colors if needed, and be done.